Level 4, 20 Credits.

 Most of the world’s population use plants as their main source of medicine.
-In this course we will concentrate on the traditional use of plants in Western herbal medicine but we will also look at some of those in use in other cultures around the world.
+We will focus on the traditional use of plants in Western herbal medicine, particularly those growing wild or easily cultivated in the UK, but also consider plants in use in other cultures around the world.
 There will be an introduction to the main body systems and the safe and effective use of plants for common ailments.
-Practical sessions will offer the opportunity to learn how to make herbal infusions, tinctures, creams, oils and poultices.
+Practical sessions will offer the opportunity to learn how to make herbal infusions, decoctions, tinctures, creams, ointments, oils and poultices.

 The range of topics to be covered is as follows: